SkyhawkAnalytics/Mobile-SDK-Handbook/README.md

 ## Unique DJI Product Capabilities

+### Phantom 4

+**1.** The Phantom 4 supports **TapFly** and **ActiveTrack** missions, which brings a more autonomous flying experience.

+**2.** The Phantom 4 has a new **Sport Mode**, providing best-in-class flight control at speeds 25% faster and than the Phantom 3.

+**3.** The Phantom 4 has extended its flight time to 28 minutes flight time.
+This is a 25% improvement over the Phantom 3.

+**4.** The Phantom 4 has 5 cameras.
+The 4K on-board camera, 2 cameras on the front, and 2 cameras on the bottom.
+Using these cameras, the Phantom 4 is able to create a 3D model of the world and use that data to navigate by itself, sensing obstacles and achieve collison avoidance.

 ### Phantom 3 Professional, Advanced & Standard

-1. The Phantom 3 Professional supports up to 4K, 30fps video recording, while the Phantom 3 Advanced only supports up to 1080p, 30fps.
+**1.** The Phantom 3 Professional supports up to 4K, 30fps video recording, while the Phantom 3 Advanced only supports up to 1080p, 30fps.
 Moreover, the Phantom 3 Standard supports up to 2.7K, 30fps video recording.

-2. The Phantom 3 Professional and Advanced remote controller use USB to communicate with the mobile device, while the Phantom 3 Standard remote controller uses WiFi to communicate.
+**2.** The Phantom 3 Professional and Advanced remote controller use USB to communicate with the mobile device, while the Phantom 3 Standard remote controller uses WiFi to communicate.

-3. All support channel selection and live stream settings.
+**3.** All support channel selection and live stream settings.

 ### Inspire 1